aileisun/bubbleimg/docs/batch.rst

 	>>> status = b.build(func_build)

-Iterlist
+iterlist
 --------

-Once a batch is built then you can perform operations on the built batch by ``iterlist()``.
+Once a batch is built then you can perform operations, usually calculating values, on the built batch with ``iterlist()``.

 	>>> status = b.iterlist(func_iterlist, **kwargs)